aaronpk/live-chat-overlay/README.md

 ![get-overlay-url](get-overlay-url.png)

-You can open the URL on your computer too if you want to full screen it on a second monitor.
+You can also open the URL on your computer if you want to full screen it on a second monitor, or you can open this on a secondary device like an iPad.

 ## See this in action!